fluttercommunity/flutter_workmanager/README.md

 See sample folder for a complete working example.

-Before registering any jobs, the WorkManager plugin must be initialized.
+Before registering any task, the WorkManager plugin must be initialized.

 ```
 //Provide a top level function or static function.
 //This function will be called by Android and will return the value you provided when you registered the task.
 //See below
 void callbackDispatcher() {
-  Workmanager.defaultCallbackDispatcher((echoValue) {
+  Workmanager.executeTask((echoValue) {
     print("Native echoed: $echoValue");
     return Future.value(true);
   });